Hakanoa Recovery Goup

 Armed with this community feedback, the HRG approached the Waitemata Local Board with specific requests.
 They asked that the community's voice be heard in decisions about the recovered land, that they receive ongoing information about future plans, and that they be included in the development process.

-They also requested that the Local Board advocate for local decision-making flexibility, ensuring the community's vision could truly take shape.
+They also requested the Local Board advocate for local decision-making flexibility, ensuring the community's vision could truly take shape.

 The HRG's efforts were about more than just land; they were about preserving history, creating connections, and building a brighter future for West Lynn.